-1. On the world map-3 included in this packet, label all 16 WHAP regions, all oceans, and the following seas: You will have a map test on the first or second day, be ready for it!
+1. On the world map- 2 included in this packet, label all 16 WHAP regions(you will find them on map #1, all 5 oceans, and the following seas: You will have a map test on the first or second day, be ready for it!
+(There are 34 total)

-Adriatic Sea, Arabian Sea, Baltic Sea, Black Sea, Caribbean Sea, Caspian Sea, Coral Sea, East China Sea, Mediterranean Sea, North Sea, Philippine Sea, and Red Sea.
+Adriatic Sea, Arabian Sea, Baltic Sea, Black Sea, Caribbean Sea, Caspian Sea, Coral Sea, East China Sea, South China Sea, Mediterranean Sea, North Sea, Gulf of Mexico, and Red Sea.